Adapted from a pamphlet published by the League of Women Voters Education Fund in 1980

 Election in the House and Senate

-The Twelfth Amendment clarifies the procedures for so-called "contingent elections"-those that are thrown into the House and Senate for lack of an Electoral College majority.
+The Twelfth Amendment clarifies the procedures for so-called "contingent elections"-those thrown into the House and Senate for lack of an Electoral College majority.

 The following rules regulate the House's choice of the President:

-- Regardless of its population and number of representatives, each state delegation in the House has only one vote, for a total of 50 votes.
+- Regardless of its population and number of representatives, each state delegation in the House has only one vote, for 50 votes.
 The District of Columbia, which sends a nonvoting delegate to the House, has no vote.

-- The state's choice is determine by a vote within its delegation.
+- A vote within its delegation determines the state's choice.
 If that vote is a tie, the state loses its vote.

-- A winning candidate must receive the votes of a majority-26-of states.
+- A winning candidate must receive the votes of a majority of states.

 - There is no limit to the number of ballots in the House.
 If the House fails to choose a President by Inauguration Day, January 20, the Twentieth Amendment requires that the Vice-President-elect, provided that the Senate has chosen one, serves as President until the House makes it choice.
 The Senate follows these rules in its selection of the Vice-President: